motinxyz/mern-auth/codebase_explanations.md

     *   **Global Error Handler (`@auth/core/middleware/errorHandler.js`):**
         *   The `errorHandler` middleware is the last middleware applied.
 It catches all errors (`next(err)`) and formats them into a consistent API error response, handling different types of errors (e.g., `ApiError`, validation errors, generic errors).

-In summary, the application initializes its environment, logging, internationalization, and database connection, then configures the Express app with security, parsing, logging, and routing middleware, finally starting the HTTP server and setting up graceful shutdown procedures.
+In summary, the application now uses a dedicated bootstrap layer to initialize its environment, logging, internationalization, database connection, and email service.
+It then configures the Express app with security, parsing, logging, and routing middleware, finally starting the HTTP server and setting up graceful shutdown procedures.

 ## 3. API Request Lifecycle: User Registration (`/register`)

 This section details the journey of a user registration request, from the moment it hits the API gateway to the final response, including success, failure, validation, and error handling.